JCMexplains/writing-for-success-2023/textbook.md

 2. Correctly use quotes in sentences.

 To set off a group of words from the rest of the text, use quotation
-marks: **" "** Use quotation marks to indicate direct quotations of another person's words or to indicate a title.
+marks: **" "**

 Quotation marks always appear in pairs.

+The main use of quotation marks is to show that you are giving someone else's exact words.
+We also use them for formatting; we typically put the title of a stand-alone work like a book or a movie with italics.

 ### Direct Quotations